karkman/MMB-114_Genomics/Exercises/03-Genome-assembly.md

 ## Navigating to the  right folder

 First things first.
 When you connect to Puhti, you will be in your home folder and you have all your course data in your own folder under the course projects `/scratch` folder.
 So by using commands like `csc-workspaces`, `cd`, `ls` and `pwd` make sure you are in the right folder before you start working.
 When you are in the right folder, by running `pwd`, you should get somnething like this,  where `$USER` is your own username.

+Use the `Explorer` tab to open the right folder.
+Again remeember to add your actual username in place of `$USER`.

 ```bash
 /scratch/project_2006616/$USER/MMB-114_Genomics
 ```

-When your there, you can move on.
+When your ready and can see your own course folder, you can move on.

 ## Submitting the genome assembly jobs

-The first thing we will do is to launch the genome assembly jobs.
+The first thing we will do is to launch the genome assembly job.
 We will do this using the batch job system.
 This is different from the interactive partition in that jobs go to a queue and are executed when the required resources are available.
 We use the batch system when we are running jobs which 1) take longer to run, so we can logout the system and come back when the job has finished; 2) require more resources than the interactive partition provides (which is set at 8 cores and 76 GB of RAM).

 The assembly batch job script can be found from the `Scripts` folder inside the course repository.
 Have a look at the content.
+Either by clicking it on the left tab.
+Or on the command line:

 ```bash
 cd Scripts